mdnestor/integro-difference/README.md

 # integro-difference
 Integro-difference equations (IDEs) define discrete time integral recursions.
 They are used in population biology to measure the spread of an invasive species with discrete reproduction periods.
-This module contains a numerical algorithm to simulate integro-difference equations, and to calculate their spreading speed and travelling wave speed.
+This repository contains code to simulate integro-difference equations and calculate their spreading speed and travelling wave speed.

 # Installation
 The module requires numpy and matplotlib.
 The primary class can be imported as follows: